-Reporting of emerging issues is a key control for Agencies and Treasury to reduce the risk of financial errors at year-end.
-It is important Agencies report all potential significant issues to the NSW Treasury Accounting Policy Team as they arise, not at the point where the Agency is unable to resolve the issue with their audit team.
-This will allow the NSW Treasury Accounting Policy Team to work with Agencies to support the accounting position, where necessary, prior to submission to the Audit Office.
+Reporting of emerging issues is a key control for Agencies and Treasury to reduce the risk of errors at year-end.
+It is important Agencies report all potential significant accounting issues to the NSW Treasury Accounting Policy and Advisory team as they arise, not at the point where the Agency is unable to resolve the issue with their audit team.
+This will allow the NSW Treasury Accounting Policy and Advisory team to work with Agencies to support the accounting position, where necessary, prior to submission to the Audit Office.

-Treasury maintains a register of potential issues as part of the Consolidated State Financial Statements yearend process.
+Treasury maintains a register of potential issues as part of the Consolidated State Financial Statements year-end process.
 Emerging issues reported by Agencies will be included on the register where significant to the Consolidated State Financial Statements.
 In these instances, Treasury will contact Agencies, and agree a plan to resolve the issue, including achievable timelines.

-Emerging issues should include all issues that have the potential to materially affect either the year-end financial statements or the Agency year-end process.
+Emerging issues submissions should include all issues that have the potential to materially affect either the year-end financial statements or the Agency year-end process.
 See Appendix C for details.